Comparing Bioceres Crop Solutions (BIOX) and Its Competitors

 Summary

-Bioceres Crop Solutions peers beat Bioceres Crop Solutions on 6 of the 10 factors compared.
+Bioceres Crop Solutions rivals beat Bioceres Crop Solutions on 6 of the 10 factors compared.

 Bioceres Crop Solutions Corp., together with its subsidiaries, provides crop productivity solutions.
 The company operates through three segments: Seed and Integrated Products, Crop Protection, and Crop Nutrition.
 The Seed and Integrated Products segment develops and commercializes seed technology, biotechnological events, germplasm, and seed treatments.
 The Crop Protection segment develops, produces, and markets adjuvants, insecticides, fungicides, and baits.
 The Crop Nutrition segment develops, produces, commercializes, and sells inoculants, bio-inductors, and biological and microgranulated fertilizers.
 In addition, the company offers HB4, a drought tolerant seed technology program.
 It operates in Argentina, Austria, Bolivia, Brazil, Lebanon, the United States, Italy, Paraguay, the United Kingdom, South Africa, France, Canada, Ukraine, Uruguay, and internationally.
 The company is headquartered in Rosario, Argentina.
 Bioceres Crop Solutions Corp. is a subsidiary of Bioceres LLC.